activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 If a query fails with `busy_timeout` configured, one might assume that either 1. transaction can't make progress due to a deadlock, or 2. transaction is trying to commit with stale snapshot or 3. transaction has timed out.
 The transaction will have to be rolled back & re-tried at the application level.

+In shared cache mode, instead of using `busy_timeout`, the [unlock notify](https://www.sqlite.org/c3ref/unlock_notify.html) API may be [used](https://www.sqlite.org/unlock_notify.html) to retry queries.
+It fails with a `SQLITE_LOCKED` error on detecting a deadlock.
+From a user's perspective, the error handling may be setup the same way as with `busy_timeout`.

 ## Conclusion

 Let's go back to the problem with the ORM's query retry module, that I described at the start.
 In that situation, transactions used `DEFERRED` behaviour by default and ended up in deadlock and `BUSY_SNAPSHOT` error scenarios (I experimented with both rollback & WAL modes).
 The ORM implemented it's own query level retry mechanism, which couldn't detect these cases.
 It ended up re-trying the deadlocked query a bunch of times before eventually failing.